 How Long Can a Tenant Stay After the Lease Expires?

-Many state laws and judicial decisions provide landlords and tenants with specific legal rights and responsibilities.
-While a landlord may evict a tenant for a variety of reasons, notices and procedures differ according to context.
+Many state laws and court decisions give landlords and tenants specific legal rights and obligations, because property management is not easy.
+Although a landlord can evict a tenant for a variety of reasons, notices and procedures vary depending on the context.

-If you choose to accept rent from your tenant without renewing your lease, you both enter into a periodic tenancy.
+If your tenants pay rent without a formal lease agreement with an end date, you both enter into a periodic tenancy.
 Periodic leases have no fixed term or end date.
 They are binding until the landlord or tenant gives notice.
 This can be a win-win scenario for both tenants and landlords; however, it does not hold the same gravitas as a binding lease agreement.